 Best for freeform study notes

-Should you have a more freeform way of thinking when it comes to notes, Notability might be your best bet.
-It allows you to freely mix typed text, handwritten passages, doodles, images, and even audio.
-The smartly designed interface, with its floating toolbar, aids efficiency while maximizing screen space on your phone for the things that matter.
-Templates can further speed your studying along – several are built in and many more exist in the Notability Gallery.
+Should you hanker for more freeform notes, try Notability.
+You can freely mix typed text, handwritten passages, doodles, images, and even audio.
+The smartly designed interface, with its floating toolbar, aids efficiency while maximizing screen space on your phone for things that matter.
+Templates can further speed things along (several are built in; get more from the Notability Gallery) as can – with a Plus or Pro subscription – AI-generated summaries and quizzes.

-MindNode (free or $19.99/£19.99 per year)
+MindNode (free or $25/£25 per year)

 Best for sorting ideas

 Jotting down thoughts when studying is one thing – organizing them is something else entirely.
-MindNode is the best mind-mapping app on the platform, which lets you start things off with a bullet-point outline and quickly fashion that into a mind-map that can include imagery, links, and inline notes.
+MindNode is the best mind-mapping app on iPhone, which lets you start things off with a bullet-point outline and quickly fashion that into a mind-map that can include imagery, links, and inline notes.
 Even the free version gives you the basics: editing, arranging, folding branches, and the means to import and export data.

 Flashtex (free or $12/£12)

-Best for revision
+Best for speedy revision